-“I hope one of ya’ll pick me,” 10-year-old boy desperately wants a place to call home
+“I hope one of y’all pick me,” 9-year-old boy desperately wants a place to call home

 A family to eat mac and cheese together, ride bikes together and most of all…

 “The reason it’s important is because so I could have some people to talk to anytime I need to,” Jordan said.
-“I hope one of ya’ll pick me.”
+“I hope one of y’all pick me.”

 A child just looking for his place to call home.

-Your best shot at adopting a child is to go ahead and get the process started.
+Your best shot at adopting a child in Oklahoma is to go ahead and get the process started.
 It can take a few months to get approved.
 For all of the details contact the DHS hotline at 1-800-376-9729 or visit online.

+Jordan has captured the hearts of people all over the country.
+OKDHS has received thousands of online inquiries and countless phone calls to their hotline with people wanting to adopt Jordan.

+His story is a reminder that there are thousands of children in Oklahoma DHS custody that need a permanent place to call home.

 A Place to Call Home is sponsored by True Sky Credit Union.